syncfusion-content/fileformat-docs/File-Formats/Presentation/Open-and-Save-PowerPoint-Presentation-in-Blazor.md

 {% endhighlight %}
 {% endtabs %}

-Step 9: Create a new MemoryStream method with name as **CreatePowerPoint** and include the following code snippet to **create a PowerPoint document in Blazor** Server app.
+Step 9: Create a new MemoryStream method with name as **CreatePowerPoint** in **PowerPointService** class and include the following code snippet to **open an existing PowerPoint Presentation in Blazor Server app**.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}

-using (FileStream sourceStreamPath = new FileStream(@"wwwroot/Template.pptx", FileMode.Open, FileAccess.Read, FileShare.ReadWrite))
+using (FileStream sourceStreamPath = new FileStream(@"wwwroot/Template.pptx", FileMode.Open, FileAccess.Read, FileShare.ReadWrite));
-{
-    //Open an existing PowerPoint Presentation.
-    using (IPresentation pptxDoc = Presentation.Open(sourceStreamPath))
+//Open an existing PowerPoint Presentation. using (IPresentation pptxDoc = Presentation.Open(sourceStreamPath));

-    {
+{% endhighlight %}
+{% endtabs %}

+Step 10: Add below code snippet demonstrates accessing a shape from a slide and changing the text within it.

+{% tabs %}
+{% highlight c# tabtitle="C#" %}

 //Get the first slide from the PowerPoint Presentation.
 ISlide slide = pptxDoc.Slides[0];
 //Get the first shape of the slide.
 IShape shape = slide.Shapes[0] as IShape;
-        //Change the text of the shape.
-        if (shape.TextBody.Text == "Company History")
+//Change the text of the shape. if (shape.TextBody.Text == "Company History")
     shape.TextBody.Text = "Company Profile";

+{% endhighlight %}
+{% endtabs %}

+Step 11: Add below code example to **save the PowerPoint Presentation in Blazor Server app**.

+{% tabs %}
+{% highlight c# tabtitle="C#" %}

 //Save the PowerPoint Presentation as stream.
 MemoryStream pptxStream = new();
 pptxDoc.Save(pptxStream);
 pptxStream.Position = 0;
-        //Download Powerpoint document in the browser.
+//Download Powerpoint document in the browser. return pptxStream;
-        return pptxStream;
-    }
-}

 {% endhighlight %}
 {% endtabs %}

-Step 10: Create a new class file in the project, with name as FileUtils and add the following code to invoke the JavaScript action to download the file in the browser.
+Step 12: Create a new class file in the project, with name as FileUtils and add the following code to invoke the JavaScript action to download the file in the browser.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}